Are you planning to travel around Patagonia? Looking for advice and tips from other travelers?

 Gabriella: "I also liked the people.
 The guides were always very attentive, and we loved the food.
 We are vegans, so it's always a little tricky, but it was great because they had alternatives for us.
 I liked the fact the boat wasn't new because it had character, its own history."

-Sandro: "If you take the ferry, I recommend taking sea sickness tablets.
+Sandro: "If you take the ferry, I recommend taking motion-sickness tablets.
 Also, a warm jacket for the wind because it's a little cold sometimes, and books to take advantage of the time and peacefulness to read."

 Sandro: "Traveling with your home and bed gives you more flexibility and freedom.
 You can stay wherever you want.
-That's what we wanted, and we thought the easiest way was to buy a van.
+That's what we wanted, and we thought the most straightforward way was to buy a van.
 But in large cities, we usually leave the van.
 It's easier to park it and stay in hostels.
-We no longer have a home in Switzerland, we’re thinking of returning for three months, however we’ll have to rent.”

-Slow travel allows you to get to know your destination more profoundly according to this Swiss couple who spent around six months traveling through Chilean and Argentine Patagonia.
+Traveling the Patagonia ferry trip helps travelers know this destination more profoundly, according to this Swiss couple who spent around six months traveling between Chilean and Argentine Patagonia.